Snot (rapper)

-Edy Junior Edouard (born December 16, 1997), known professionally as SNOT (stylized as $NOT), is an American rapper, singer, and songwriter.
+Edy Junior Edouard (born December 16, 1997), known professionally as Snot (stylized $NOT), is an American rapper and singer-songwriter.
 Born in New York City, he moved to Lake Worth Beach, Florida at seven years old, where he would begin his rap career through SoundCloud in 2016.
 Snot rose to fame with the release of his breakout single "Gosha" in September 2018.
-He is currently signed to 300 Entertainment.
+As of 2019, he is currently signed to 300 Entertainment.

 Early life and career

 Edouard was born to Haitian and Dominican parents in Brooklyn, New York City, and moved to Lake Worth Beach, Florida at age 7.
-In early 2016, he started his music career on SoundCloud.
-In September 2018, he would release a single, "Gosha", which would blast him into the rap scene and kickstart his widespread media popularity.

 Career

 2017: Career beginnings

 Snot began his music career in 2016 while in high school, revealing to Jack Angell of Complex that he "was listening to dudes like Xavier Wulf, Bones, Yung Lean, Lil Wayne, and Tyler, the Creator... along with Memphis artists like Shawty Pimp and the influential Memphis-based group Three 6 Mafia".
 Snot expanded more on the topic by stating to interviewers, "That's how I got into this stuff, and things started happening.
 My friend Wetback Manny was already putting shit on SoundCloud and he introduced me to recording and how to use a microphone.
 That's when I did it by myself, but I had a USB mic and it was kind of trash.
 But then Manny got a condenser mic, so I guess I got lucky."